-For FY 2023, Components submitted commitment letters to the DHS leadership highlighting each Component's plan and timeline to perform / submit assessment and remediation deliverables in support of the ICOFR business processes as well as for the CFO Designated Systems.
+For FY 2024, Components have submitted commitment letters to the DHS leadership highlighting each Component's plan and timeline to perform / submit assessment and remediation deliverables in support of the ICOFR business processes.
+In addition, the commitment letter coverage related to CFO Designated Systems is currently in process and should be completed by April 2024.
 Remediation and assessment efforts are ongoing in support of the Department's find, fix, test, and assert strategy.

-In addition, based on the FY 2023 DHS Office of Inspector General (OIG) Evaluation of DHS' Information Security Program for Fiscal Year 2022, DHS' information security program was rated as "effective" to protect the information and information systems that support DHS' operations and assets for FY 2022.
+Based on the most current DHS Office of Inspector General (OIG) assessment and report regarding the FISMA requirements, Evaluation of DHS' Information Security Program for Fiscal Year 2022, DHS's information security program was rated as "effective" to protect the information and information systems that support DHS's operations and assets for FY 2022.

-OUTCOME ACTION PLAN 3 Actions Projected Date Actual/Adjusted Date(s) Reason for change/notes Substantially comply with the requirements of FFMIA as reported by the independent auditor.
+OUTCOME ACTION PLAN Actions Projected Date Reason for change/notes Substantially comply with the requirements of FFMIA as reported by the independent auditor.
 November 2028 Targeting a Fully Addressed rating.
 The independent auditor will issue its report for FY 2028 in November 2028.
 The Department proposes this outcome be considered Fully Addressed when DHS downgrades the material weaknesses in Financial Reporting and in IT, to satisfy the FFMIA requirement regarding Federal financial management system requirements, based on OMB's updates to Circular A-123.
 Components re-evaluate risks to sustain a clean audit opinion and reduce weaknesses in internal control and business processes.
 March, June, and August 2028 Components review the results of testing for the second and third quarters to continue to assess their progress as part of routine monitoring.
 Conduct quarterly risk assessments and incorporate results into Component risk management plans through recurring quarterly meetings.
 December 2026; April and July 2028 Risk assessment meetings track progress being made on areas needing most improvement, or areas that would significantly impact ability to reduce weaknesses in internal control and business processes.
 DHS CFO to engage with Component CFOs to review the status of addressing audit findings, risks, and mitigation strategies.
 December 2026 through August 2028 Monthly action conducted each year.
+The Independent Auditor's Report notes further improvement in Component FFMIA compliance and indicates a reduction in the number of Components contributing to the IT and Financial Reporting conditions.
+November 2027 Targeting a Mostly Addressed Rating.
+The independent auditor will issue its report for FY 2027 in November 2027.
+DHS proposes this Outcome be considered Mostly Addressed when the Financial Reporting or IT material weakness area is reduced to a significant deficiency.